 Resource Type: Reports and Studies

-Member State: Jordan
+Member State: Tunisia

 Document Language: English

 Public social expenditure underpins the well-being and economic potential of individuals and entire societies.
-Fiscal space and sustainability pressures have been mounting in the Arab region, including Jordan, emphasizing the need to invest in structural transformation, human development and the Sustainable Development Goals (SDGs).
+Fiscal space and sustainability pressures have been mounting in the Arab region, including Tunisia, emphasizing the need to invest in structural transformation, human development and the Sustainable Development Goals (SDGs).
 However, a key challenge in the region is the ability to target public expenditure in line with fiscal sustainability and social development priorities.
 Without a proper tool to map public social expenditure in its entirety, the current way of managing expenditure to meet aspirations is unsustainable and risks failing to achieve the SDGs.